Linkfan123/ttt_linksway/README.md

 # ttt_linksway
-A modification to ttt_67thway (Have not tested because Hammer is a jerk)
+A modification to ttt_67thway(\_v13?) to hopefully improve the map even further.

+##Note
+This is a VERY old project that has not been worked on in 6 freakin' years.
+Don't expect anything to actually get done.

 ## (planned) Features:
 - Done: ~~Add stairs to the main entryway into the underground~~ Decided not to do that but instead make another ladder